 Liquids and gases trapped in the intestine can easily pass through the millions of tiny holes in activated charcoal, and this process may neutralize them.

-The study showed that medical examiners were better able to see certain parts of some of the organs they intended to identify with the ultrasound whereas intestinal gas would have obscured these before the treatment.
+The study showed that the examiners were able to see certain parts of some of the organs better with the ultrasound after the activated charcoal treatment.
+It said intestinal gas would have obscured these organs before the treatment.

-Also, some 34 percent of the participants who were given the activated charcoal to reduce their gas had improved symptoms.
+Some 34 percent of the participants who were given the activated charcoal to reduce their gas also had improved symptoms.

-There is no set way to use activated charcoal for intestinal gas, but the EFSA recommend taking at least 1 g at 30 minutes before and after each meal.
+There is no set way to use activated charcoal for intestinal gas, but the EFSA recommends taking at least 1 g 30 minutes before and after each meal.